sintya23/landing_page/README.md

 ## Features

-- Peminjaman Buku
+- Teokkbokki
-- Pengembalian Buku
+- Jjampong
-- Buku Pelajaran
+- Shikkae
-- Buku Cerita
+- Sundae
+Any more

 ## Tech